 If you don’t live near a Buffalo Exchange, the company also has a sell-by-mail program.

 Clothes Mentor is a one-stop shop for fashionable women’s clothing size 0 to 26 and maternity wear.
 It’s a hub for those who want designer brands without designer price tags.

 Clothes that sell well include Armani, Banana Republic, Saks Fifth Avenue, White House Black Market and others.
 Shoes, accessories, jewelry and handbags are also accepted.
-Clothes Mentor has 125 stores across 28 states and, at certain locations, offers personal shoppers who tailor outfits to suit your tastes.
+Clothes Mentor has 125 stores in the U.S. and, at certain locations, offers personal shoppers who tailor outfits to suit your tastes.

 Ah, the ole standby, Plato’s Closet.
 You may not have known this was a clothing exchange store, but it’s likely that you’ve caught a glimpse of one of its more than 460 locations in North America — probably tucked between your local Chinese buffet and the grocery store.